Utahraptor: Postcranial skeleton

 The dorsal (back) vertebrae of Utahraptor lacked pleurocoels, a series of hollow depressions found in the vertebrae of many dinosaurs which reduced their weight.
 As in other dromaeosaurs, the parapophyses were mounted on pedicles on each dorsal vertebra.
 The caudal (tail) vertebrae were similar to those of Deinonychus despite being considerably larger.
 They are platycoelous, meaning they are flat anteriorly and concave posteriorly.
-The chevrons and prezygapophyses of U. ostrommaysi's tail appear to have been shortened, which would have increased the tail's overall flexibility in comparison to that of many other dromaeosaurs.
-The specific condition of Utahraptor's tail vertebrae is dubbed a "hemicaudothecal" condition, and is also seen in Achillobator, suggesting that it may be a prerequisite for the evolution of a very large body size in dromaeosaurids.
+The chevrons and prezygapophyses of U. ostrommaysis tail appear to have been shortened, which would have increased the tail's overall flexibility in comparison to that of many other dromaeosaurs.
+The specific condition of Utahraptors tail vertebrae is dubbed a "hemicaudothecal" condition, and is also seen in Achillobator, suggesting that it may be a prerequisite for the evolution of a very large body size in dromaeosaurids.

 The forelimbs of Utahraptor are largely unknown.
 The manual (hand) unguals, the bones which would have supported the hand claws, were broadly similar to those of other dromaeosaurs, bearing asymmetrical and prominent grooves along their inner and outer edges.
 However, they were more laterally compressed and were noted to have been more blade-like in construction, leading Kirkland and colleagues to suggest that U. ostrommaysi might have used them to slash at prey.

-The femur (the long bone of the upper leg) of the largest known Utahraptor specimen measured 56.5 cm, about 15 cm larger than that of Achillobator.
+The femur (the long bone of the upper leg) of the largest-known Utahraptor specimen measured 56.5 cm, about 15 cm larger than that of Achillobator.
 There was a well-developed notch between the lesser and greater trochanters.
 What is known of the tibia is stout and has a straight shaft, with a circumference/length index of 40, between that of Ceratosaurus and Torvosaurus.
 It bore a prominent cnemial crest, twisting towards where the fibula would have sat.
 Its overall appearance was noted by Kirkland and colleagues to be somewhat reminiscent of Acrocanthosaurus, and in personal communications with the authors, Robert T. Bakker noted a further similarity in that the tibia may have been about as long as the femur, as in large non-dromaeosaur theropods.
 Like other dromaeosaurids, Utahraptor had a large curved claw on the second toe of each foot.
 The second pedal ungual, the bone on the second toe which would have supported this claw, is preserved in the holotype with a 22 cm length when measured along its outside curve, and is estimated to have measured 24 cm in total.
-The size of the flexor tubercles on U. ostrommaysi's pedal digits, to which digital flexors would have attached in life, suggests that it had a strong grip, perhaps more so than Deinonychus (which had smaller flexor tubercles) in proportion to body size.
+The size of the flexor tubercles on U. ostrommaysis pedal digits, to which digital flexors would have attached in life, suggests that it had a strong grip, perhaps more so than Deinonychus (which had smaller flexor tubercles) in proportion to body size.